 - 10,000-character input: Longer, more complex queries are supported.

 - Fabric Data Agents: The new "virtual analysts" can independently explore data and build reports.
+See how this approach compares to a platform-agnostic solution in our oneAgent vs. Fabric Data Agent comparison.

 If your company is already deeply embedded in the Microsoft ecosystem — with Azure, Dynamics 365, SharePoint, and Teams as core infrastructure — then Copilot is a logical extension.